 Nostalgia is a term that definitely comes to mind during Super Bowl week.
 It’s one of those events that transcends boundaries, where everyone is a football fan regardless of interest level or knowledge of the game.
 And almost everyone has some kind of Super Bowl memory.
 Thousands of people travel thousands of miles to be in the super city during the super week, and many of those people don’t even have a ticket to the see the game.

-But for those lucky enough to attend the spectacle, one of the greatest mementos out there is a Super Bowl ticket stub.
+But for those lucky enough to attend the spectacle–or have a nose for great collectibles–vintage Super Bowl tickets and stubs are among the most popular sports memorabilia items.
 The tickets are expensive enough to buy in the first place nowadays, and if you happen to crawl out of the stadium with a ticket in decent condition, you’re likely to be rewarded for your efforts down the road.

-Just like football cards, tickets have various factors that contribute to their value, with condition and rarity two of the driving forces.
+Just like football cards, vintage Super Bowl tickets have various factors that contribute to their value, with condition and rarity two of the driving forces.

 Full or unused tickets are a major draw for collectors, but they also command top dollar and are at the high end of the market.
 The next level collector might look for torn stubs, although they can still garner a pretty penny depending on the game and condition.
 Replica tickets are also an option, primarily for the collector that tends to favor the look and feel of the artwork on the mementos more than anything else.

 Vintage tickets are quite tough to come by, and of course the specific game is a major factor in value.
 Back in 1967 a ticket to watch Super Bowl I at the L.A.
 Coliseum would set you back just $12, but now a stub from that game will go anywhere in the $200-$750 range.
 If it happens to be in near perfect condition and graded as such by PSA, it can rise well above $1,000 and on up to the $4,000+ range.